Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

     acme_key_derivation_operation_t *operation,
     size_t capacity);
 ```
-`capacity` is guaranteed to be less or equal to any value previously set through this entry point, and is guaraneed not to be `PSA_KEY_DERIVATION_UNLIMITED_CAPACITY`.
+`capacity` is guaranteed to be less or equal to any value previously set through this entry point, and is guaranteed not to be `PSA_KEY_DERIVATION_UNLIMITED_CAPACITY`.

 If this entry point has not been called, the operation has an unlimited capacity.